Azure/Oracle-Workloads-for-Azure/omat/README.md

 * Open the output file **C:\AWR\AWR.xlsm**.
 More info on how to interpret this file can be found in [AWR sizing document](/az-oracle-sizing/AWR%20Sizing%20Instructions.pdf).
 Below are descriptions for each worksheet in the Excel file.

 * **Data** page contains data for capacity planning and calculations.
 You can consider this page as the input data for recommendations.
+This page does not exist if the tool is run with `NoAwr` switch.
   * **AWR Details** table contains raw extracted information from your AWR reports
     ![AWR Details](media/data-awr-details.png)
     Review and make sure AWR Details table does not have any missing values and existing values make sense.
 If there are missing values (the cells will indicate that with a red color), you may enter those values manually by talking to customer or using your best judgement.